makersacademy/airport_challenge/README.md

 - Specific planes can take-off and land
 - Planes can be confirmed landed
 - Planes cannot take-off or land if weather conditions are bad (generated randomly)
+- User warned when airport is full or empty

 #### Example: